flutter/website/src/docs/get-started/codelab-web.md

 }
 ```

-Next, you will enable the button to display the screen and create a method to
+Next, you will enable the button to display the screen
-display it.
+and create a method to display it.

 <ol markdown="1">

-<li markdown="1"> Locate `build()` method for the `_SignUpFormState` class.
+<li markdown="1"> Locate the `build()` method for the
-This is the part of the code that builds the SignUp button.
+`_SignUpFormState` class.
+This is the part of the code
+that builds the SignUp button.
 Notice how the button is defined:
 It’s a `FlatButton` with a blue background,
 white text that says **Sign up** and, when pressed,